vection/Evil-Twin-tool/README.md

 ## Introduction

 The main goal of the tool is to perform MITM attack.
 The "victims" can be any AP around (Wifi access point).
+Also the mission was besides attack also defence against this attack.
+This tool is mainly target open public wifi networks.
+Our victim will think he is fine and have full access to interenet but he doesn't he logged in malicious hotspot.
+From here, you can do alot of things - for example to add bitcoin miner to each request, find a way to make client download malicious script and get full access to his computer and so on..

 The attack following by few steps:
 #### 1. Scanning the area, searching for wifi access
 #### 2. Selecting which wifi we want to attack